kcmerrill/crush/README.md

 ## Quick Setup
 Submitting a message is as simple as GET/POST request.
 If you only need the id, there is no need to post a body.
 However, posting a body will be the messages `value`.
 Retreiving a message is as simple as `GET /topicname`.

-In the following example, we'll create a message(and topic too) called `nemo-characters` with a new message. `message.id = "crush"` and `message.value = "the turtle"`.
+In the following example, we'll create a message(and topic too!).
+The topic is `nemo-characters` with a new message. `message.id = "crush"` and `message.value = "the turtle"`.
 Easy PZ.

 ### Submit message
 `$ curl -X POST -d "the turtle" http://localhost:8000/nemo-characters/crush`